Obama shuffles foreign policy team

 She was born in Ireland and wrote a Pulitzer Prize winning book on America's foreign policy response to genocide.

-The personnel shift comes as Mr Obama prepares for a summit in California later this week with Chinese President Xi Jinping.'A partner'
+The personnel shift comes as Mr Obama prepares for a summit in California later this week with Chinese President Xi Jinping.

 Mr Donilon, who is due to accompany the president on the trip, said it had been the "privilege of a lifetime" to serve in the Obama White House.